-Patients with long-term conditions had a structured annual review to check their health and medicines needs were being met.
-For patients with the most complex needs, the GP worked with other health and care professionals to deliver a coordinated package of care.
+Patients with long-term conditions had a structured annual review to check their health and medicines

-- Staff who were responsible for reviews of patients with long term conditions had received specific training. - The practice was able to demonstrate how they identified patients with commonly undiagnosed conditions, for example diabetes, chronic obstructive pulmonary disease (COPD), atrial fibrillation and hypertension).
+- needs were being met.
+For patients with the most complex needs, the GP worked with other health and care professionals to deliver a coordinated package of care. - Staff who were responsible for reviews of patients with long term conditions had received specific training. - GPs followed up patients who had received treatment in hospital or through out of hours services. - The practice was able to demonstrate how they identified patients with commonly undiagnosed conditions, for example diabetes, chronic obstructive pulmonary disease (COPD), atrial fibrillation and hypertension)